-Note: For Constituent Update and Enhanced Revenue batches, the program may update the existing constituent with information from the incoming constituent according to your organization's selected constituent update rules.
-For more information about update rules, see Constituent, Membership Dues, Revenue, Revenue Update, and Sponsor batches, the program ignores any new or conflicting data.
-No updates are made to the existing constituent.
+Note: For Constituent Update batches, the program may update the existing constituent with information from the incoming constituent according to the constituent update rules.
+For more information about update rules, see Constituent Updates on page 135.

 b.
 Edit the percentage range for the Possible matches threshold.
 Records with match scores in this range are similar enough to existing records to be possible matches, but different enough to require manual review.
 The program prompts you to compare the matched constituents and to choose whether to update the existing record or create a new one for the incoming constituent.